Website Promotion And Search Engine Optimisation (SEO)

 Single-Page Website Design

 Single page websites are popular – due to their load speed and their simplicity.
-They display well on all types of devices.
+They display well on mobile devices.

 As long as the Website covers a single topic, they will rank reasonably well.
 If the Website has many topics, relevancy will be diluted.
 A multi-page Website is then required and the sub-topics will rank better on their own pages.